frmustakim/react-googlemap/README.md

-This is a test project to find ones location using Googles Maps Geolocation Api
+This is a test project to find ones location using Googles Maps Geolocation Api.

+### This project uses dotenv library so make sure to create a `.env` file which will contain the google api key

 ## Available Scripts